San Sebastian Surf Guide – Spain’s Best Surf City?

 One of the best things about surfing in San Sebastian is that you can enjoy all the delights of the city while still hitting the Pais Vasco waves.
 That means cracking tapas, or, as the locals here call it, pintxos, along with coffee shops galore…

-Juantxo Taberna is a traditional Basque Country sandwich house.
+- Juantxo Taberna – A traditional Basque Country sandwich house.
 Casual and close to the surf breaks of La Concha beach, they offer filling breads with Spanish meats and local veggies to quell those rumbles after a surf session with the San Seb schools.

 The San Sebastian surf doesn’t pump all the time.
 But that’s okay because you have one of Spain’s most awesome cities to get stuck into if the waves are off the menu.
 And that’s not even mentioning the abundance of adventure in the surrounding region.

-You might have noticed by how lyrical we waxed about all the places to eat In San Seb that this is a bit of a culinary hotspot.
+- Food and wine – You might have noticed by how lyrical we waxed about all the places to eat In San Seb that this is a bit of a culinary hotspot.
 We’re actually not sure if we get excited about the fine wines and tapas more than the surf these days.
-The town is a hotspot for foor tours, of which this one, which involves six separate bars and eateries, is the bee’s knees!
+Did we mention we ADORE this food tour.

-Surfers like to hike, we know that.
+- Go hiking in the Peñas de Aya – Surfers like to hike, usually – at least we do.
 Cue the Peñas de Aya.
 They’re the remote northern foothills of the Pyrenees, found straddling the Basque Country border a little to the south of San Sebastian.
 You’ll need a car to get there but it’s worth it for the seclusion and the wild meadows and peaks.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!